"Accept him whose faith is weak, without passing judgment on disputable

 Back to translations.
 Keep in mind that most of the "change" in texts

 with regards to the new translations are almost totally confined to the

 New Testament.
 But that is not a problem.
 Paul tells us that the Old Testament

 "holy Scriptures are able to make you wise for salvation through faith

 in Christ Jesus.
-All Scriptures (Only Old Testament to Paul) is
+All Scripture (Only Old Testament to Paul) is

 God breathed and is useful for teaching, rebuking, correcting and training

 in righteousness, so that the man of God may be thoroughly equipped for